-Walking down the aisles of a retail store, I stumbled upon a Hindustan Unilever (HUL) product Love Beauty and Planet Tea Tree body wash.
+The WhatPackaging? team stumbled upon a Hindustan Unilever (HUL) product Love Beauty and Planet Tea Tree body wash at a retail store.
 It was packed in a 100% recycled bottle.
 The product claimed to have less carbon footprint.
 It was a great sign of the things to come, as according to its extended producer responsibility (EPR) commitment, HUL says that by 2025, 25% of its plastic packaging will come from recycled plastics.

 Nonetheless, it was a positive start, a sign of the capabilities in recycling technologies, and of the fact that recycled packaging has started to populate the retail shelves in India.
 A week later, at Plastivision 2020, the WhatPackaging? team encountered the back-end of these products and how the products are being manufactured.